spff/Multithread-Bulls-and-Cows/README.md

  ### The strategy is

- Whenever the Secret is, we should choose the one which may get the most Kinds of Different Possible Responses (Discrete Degree) so we may eliminate most impossible candidates from the next response.
+ Whenever the Secret is, we should choose the one which may get the most Kinds of Different Possible Responses (Discrete Degree relative to 0) so we may AVERAGELY eliminate most impossible candidates from the next response.

  To do so, we're using a nested loop, the outer stands for Next Guess, the inner stands for if it is the Secret and what might the response according to Next Guess be. after doing statistic for all Next Guesses, we get the best Next Guess(es)